 Popular One-Click Searches

-Just Listed Mercer Island Real Estate
+Just Listed – Homes for Sale Mercer Island WA

 Mercer Island was named after the Mercer family of Seattle.
 The two Mercer boys loved to row over to the island to fish and hunt.
 The Native American’s of the area believed that the island was inhabited by evil spirits and so the island was completely deserted when the brothers began to explore the land.
 The Mercer family was a famous and powerful clan in Virginia and eventually the brothers’ escapades drew the attention of other Seattle residents and lead to the establishment of the first village in 1870.

 The first sizable settlement was on the northwest side of the island, East Seattle.
 In 1889 an entrepreneur named C.C.
 Calkins built a large, luxury resort, the Calkins Hotel.
 The hotel was accessible to the neighboring towns by steamboat and the resort attracted the wealthy of the area.
 Guest included President Benjamin Harrison and other local and national celebrities.
 The hotel was destroyed in 1908 in a suspicious fire and never reopened, but the island’s reputation as a resort get-away had been established.